chaizhicup/schedulerIAP/README.md

 2. The "allow less secure apps" setting is disabled in the account's settings
     * If this is the case, log into the account on mail.google.com and change it, there's likely already a message in the inbox telling you of such.
 3. Google does not recognize the server and denies the SMTP request
-    * Google does this because the account is inteded to be a personal account accessed by one person in one location at a time.
+    * Google does this because the account is intended to be a personal account accessed by one person in one location at a time.
 If you log into the account, there will be a message in your inbox informing you of a new access.
 The solution is to go to [this Google website](https://accounts.google.com/DisplayUnlockCaptcha) and log in with the account's credentials, then hit continue.
 The next time your app tries to send an email it should work.

 # Notes for future development
 Our client has expressed the desire to continue the development of the app after our team is finished.
 For the benefit of future teams, the following are things we recommend addressing.

 ## A better mail service
 ### The problem with Gmail
-The gmail account is inteded for use by one person in one place at a time and Google makes it difficult to use it on a server or deployment.
+The gmail account is intended for use by one person in one place at a time and Google makes it difficult to use it on a server or deployment.
 This actually isn't Google actively preventing us from using it, it's just them implementing good security features that make sense for personal usage.

 Our username and password for our gmail account are no longer stored in this repo for the simple fact that the only thing needed to change the password is the current password (another problem using gmail like this causes).
 If you need the password, it is in the environment variables of our Heroku deployments.